oroinc/documentation/cookbook/index.rst

 The Oro Cookbook
 ================

-This book contains list of most regular used solutions in Oro Platform.
+This book contains list of most regulary used solutions in Oro Platform.

 * `How to install OroPlatform`_
 * `How to create new bundle`_